vmhung93/vehical-tracking/README.md

 The admin has to sign in to the back office side.
 After sign-in successful, the admin can retrieve the current location and journey of a specific vehicle at a certain time on a map.

 ## Future plane to improve
+- Implement the feature that will detect if the vehicle is stopped - The device send a lot of requests that contains the same longitude and latitude
 - Apply validation - Not completed yet
 - Integrate Google Maps API to retrieve the address
 - Apply Event Sourcing pattern